adamalbsoul/adamalbsoul.github.io/_portfolio/5-areascouts.md

     alt: "app 2"
 ---

 A mobile design for a client's sports scouting platform for professional athletes.
+It is designed in accordance with AreaScouts branding to form a consistent whole with other AreaScouts products.

+Area Scouts ™ is a one-of-a-kind nation-wide platform, with an emphasis on overall athlete health and development.

+Area Scouts provides athletes with a state of the art assessment, an athlete development program/score, and professional evaluations.
+Through our innovative B.A.S.E.
+Assessment™, and Professional grade scouting reports, athletes will be given specific tools to enhance their skill set and achieve success.

 {% include gallery caption="Screenshots" %}